niftools/pyffi/CONTRIBUTE.rst

 ===============

 If you are on windows, you need `msysgit
-<http://code.google.com/p/msysgit/>`_.
+<http://code.google.com/p/msysgit/downloads/list>`_.
 If you are already familiar
 with subversion, then, in a nutshell, msysgit is for git what TortoiseSVN is for subversion.
 The main difference is that msysgit is a command line based tool.

-For more information about git and github, the `official github guides
+For more information about git and github, the `github help site
-<http://github.com/guides/home>`_ are a great start.
+<http://help.github.com>`_ is a great start.

 Track the source
 ================